CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ![Morton](figures/morton.png)

+Level grids are indexed from the bottom left, using a right handed coordinate system, with +Z pointing in the up direction.

 Tiles in a level are indexed by applying the [Morton/Z-order](https://en.wikipedia.org/wiki/Z-order_curve) curve to the grid at that level.
 Using the Morton order serves three primary purposes:

 - increasing spatial locality of reference: Tiles that are close to each in other in space will be located close to each other on the file system.